vana-com/vana-framework/README.md

   {balance,create,new_hotkey,new_coldkey,regen_coldkey,regen_coldkeypub,regen_hotkey,update,history}
                         Commands for managing and viewing wallets.
-    balance             Checks the balance of the wallet. create              Creates a new coldkey (for containing balance) under the specified path. new_hotkey          Creates a new hotkey (for running a miner) under the specified path. new_coldkey         Creates a new coldkey (for containing balance) under the specified path. regen_coldkey       Regenerates a coldkey from a passed value regen_coldkeypub    Regenerates a coldkeypub from the public part of the coldkey. regen_hotkey        Regenerates a hotkey from a passed mnemonic update              Updates the wallet security using NaCL instead of ansible vault. history             Fetch transfer history associated with the provided wallet
+    balance             Checks the balance of the wallet. create              Creates a new coldkey (for managing balance) under the specified path new_hotkey          Creates a new hotkey (for running a validator) under the specified path new_coldkey         Creates a new coldkey (for containing balance) under the specified path regen_coldkey       Regenerates a coldkey from a passed value regen_coldkeypub    Regenerates a coldkeypub from the public part of the coldkey regen_hotkey        Regenerates a hotkey from a passed mnemonic update              Updates the wallet security by replacing ansible vault with NaCl history             Fetch transfer history associated with the provided wallet

 options: